vahidk/EffectiveTensorflow/README.md

   prediction_key="predictions")
 ```

 And that's it!
 This is all you need to get started with TensorFlow learn API.
-I recommend to have a look at the [source code](https://github.com/vahidk/EffectiveTensorFlow/tree/master/code/framework) and see the official python API to learn more about the learn API.
+I recommend to have a look at the framework [source code](https://github.com/vahidk/TensorFlowFramework) and see the official python API to learn more about the learn API.

 ## TensorFlow Cookbook
 <a name="cookbook"></a>